colonyos/colonies/README.md

 ```

 # Roadmap 1.0 release
-* **Cronjobs**
-* **DAG-based workflows**
+* Cronjobs/job generators
-* **Improved support for Decentralization.** A built-in Distributed Hash table (Kademlia) to make it possible to create federations of Colonies Servers to enable self-sovereignty and trust chains.
+* Built-in Distributed Hash table (Kademlia) to make it possible to create federations of Colonies servers to enable self-sovereignty and trust chains.
 Each Colonies Server can join a global overlay network of connected Colonies Servers on the Internet, similar to technologies like IPFS.